 The arts & #SCICOMM

 This module explores the idea of the knowledge economy and the historical context of disciplinary divisions, as an entry point into understanding areas of common ground in artistic and scientific practice.
-You will be introduced to different formats of artistic work that operate around science, examining case studies of renowned artists, and experimenting with forms of art production.
-With support and guidance from tutors, you will identify an art/science collaborator with whom to develop your critical and creative practice.
+You will be introduced to different formats of artistic work that operate around science, examining case studies, and experimenting with forms of art production.
+With support and guidance from tutors, you will develop your critical and creative practice.

 - Disciplinary Divides in Science Communication